mikeygbd/snow_report/README.md

 Welcome to your new gem!
 In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
 Put your Ruby code in the file `lib/snow_report`.
 To experiment with that code, run `bin/console` for an interactive prompt.

-This gem will pull snow reports from multiple mountains.
+This gem will pull snow reports from multiple resorts in the US and display in the CLI.
+It will list all resorts or according to the state in which you choose.

 ## Installation